 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Basil O’Connor Starter Scholar Research Award

-Applications focused on preterm birth and health equity are prioritized.
-All applications should clearly outline a path from discovery to functional studies to clinical translation.
-The eventual goal to cure or greatly mitigate conditions that adversely impact the health of pregnant women and newborns is required.
+Reflective of our mission, applications should focus on preterm birth and health equity.
+They should clearly outline a path from discovery to functional studies to clinical translation, with the eventual goal to cure or greatly mitigate conditions that adversely impact the health of pregnant women and newborns.

 The award is $150,000 for two years, including 10 percent indirect costs to sponsoring institutions.

-- For PhD scientists, the same timelines applies, but the 4 to 9 year window begins upon completion of their terminal degree.
+- For PhD scientists, the same timeline applies, but the four to nine year window begins upon completion of their terminal degree.
 They must have either primary or secondary appointments in clinical departments related to maternal or child health.

 - Applicants who have transition faculty-mentored awards (e.g. K99/R00) are welcome if they still have one year of the mentored portion.
 If not, application should be deferred.
-K12 and K08 applicants are encouraged.
+K12 and K08 grantees are encouraged to apply.

 - Candidates may not simultaneously hold a grant for any other March of Dimes research program.

 - Applicants may not have total grant support exceeding $200,000 per year before the BOC award start date (e.g. R01).

 - Those who have previously submitted an application to the Basil O’Connor program are not eligible for resubmission.